 (1823–1911) ~ American clergyman, writer and soldier

-say, Jesus taught that it is better to bear an injury than
+it.
+If they say, Jesus taught that it is better to bear an injury than

 to retaliate, I say, yes, but so did Aristotle before Jesus was born.
 I

 will accept it as the statement of Jesus if you will admit that Aristotle

 said it too.
 I am willing that any man should come before us and say, Jesus

 taught that you must love your enemies, it is written in the Bible; but,

 if he will open the old manuscript of Diogenes Laertus, he may there read

-in texts that have never been disputed, that the Greek philosophers, half a dozen
+in texts that have never been disputed, that the Greek philosophers, half

-do not understand it.
+because they do not understand it.
 We will one day understand what causes

 it, and then ceast to call it divine.
-And so it is with everything in the universe.
+And so it is with everything in the

 Rabbi Brad Hirschfield

-it's amazing how good religion is at mobilizing people
+those buildings, it's amazing how good religion is at mobilizing people

 to do awful, murderous things.
-There is this dark side to it, and anyone who loves religious
+There is this dark side to it, and anyone

-of Nazareth was the Christ and Messiah, and that he rose again
+that Jesus of Nazareth was the Christ and Messiah, and that he rose again

-from the dead and by his sacrifice our sins are forgiven, you’re really not in any
+from the dead and by his sacrifice our sins are forgiven, you’re really

-belief is positively harmful.
+effect of religious belief is positively harmful.
 Reviewing the false claims

 of religion, I do not wish, as some sentimental materialists affect to

 wish, that they were true.
 I do not envy believers their faith.
-I am relieved to think
+I am relieved

 if what the faithful affirmed was actually the case.